Pack Creek Bear Viewing Area

 Lastly, no bears or people have been harmed at Pack Creek since the area has been actively managed.
 In order to maintain this record all visitors must strictly follow the rules outlined by the rangers.
 This will ensure a safe and stress free environment for the bears that make their home at Pack Creek.

-To protect the bears and other wilderness resources at Pack Creek, a permit is required to visit Pack Creek between June 1 and September 10.
+To protect the bears and other wilderness resources at Pack Creek, a permit is required to visit Pack Creek between April 1 and September 30.
+Visitors are limited to 24 people per day.

 Pack Creek is managed cooperatively by the U.S. Forest Service and the Alaska Department of Fish & Game, whose staff are available to provide orientations and answer questions during your visit.

 You are invited to explore the links at right for more information on visiting Pack Creek.
-If you need more information than you can find at this site, call 907-586-8800.
+If you need more information than you can find at this site, call 907-586-8800 or reach out to the Admiralty National Monument.